You are here

 Silverman’s combo of innovative comfort foods (must try: the smoked brisket with white bread, horseradish and slaw) with a laid-back, dinner party vibe has earned him accolades, including Best New Restaurant in America in 2014 by Bon Appétit, Food & Wine’s 2016 Chef of the Year, a James Beard Award for Best Mid-Atlantic Chef and multiple Michelin stars.

-He followed up his first act with the recent opening of Pineapple & Pearls, next door, which features an over-the-top 13-course tasting menu (reservations required here!).
-Experience it three ways: Splurge for a $250-per-person dining extravaganza at either of the two seatings; belly up to the bar for a $100 discount (comes without drink pairings); or reserve the covered patio for same-day, a la carte cocktail service.
+He followed up his first act with Pineapple & Pearls, next door, which features an over-the-top 13-course tasting menu (reservations required here!).
+Experience it three ways: Splurge for a $250-per-person dining extravaganza at either of the two seatings; belly up to the bar for a $100 discount (comes without drink pairings); or reserve the covered patio for a la carte snacks and cocktail service.

 Other Eighth Street Options